aosabook/500lines/async-web-server/writeup.md

 	                     (ENCODE-JSON-TO-STRING
 	                      `((:NAME ,@NAME) (:MESSAGE ,@MESSAGE)))))))

-Which is to say, we'd like to associate the handler we're making with the uri `/send-message` in the handler table `*HANDLERS*`.
+Which is to say, we'd like to associate the handler we're making with the URI `/send-message` in the handler table `*HANDLERS*`.
 We'd additionally like a warning to be issued if that binding already exists, but will re-bind it regardless.
 None of that is particularly interesting.
 Lets take a look at the expansion of `make-closing-handler` specifically:

 	(LAMBDA (SOCK #:COOKIE?1111 SESSION PARAMETERS)
 	           (DECLARE (IGNORABLE SESSION PARAMETERS))